garyfleming/tdd-for-testers/tdd-for-testers.md

 # Not Only Shift Left
 ⬅️➡️↗️↘️⬇️⬆️↙️↖️↕️↔️↪️🔁🔀⤵️🔃🔄⤴️↩️🔂

 ^ Don't see it as purely something to do on a per story basis.
 Encouraging a Quality mindset and culture is an ongoing activity that requires constant reinforcement.
 Become Quality Coaches.
 Set up Katas for them to practice TDD.
 It'll help eventually.
+You don't need to know how to do it to encourage it.
+I see agile coaches make the same mistake

 ---